 NZ start-up culture somewhere between Asia and the US

 The entrepreneur and investor was in New Zealand to speak at Microsoft’s TechEd conference last week.
 Forte is cosmopolitan.
-He is American by birth, was partly educated in the UK, runs a software business in Bulgaria and a start-up accelerator in Hong Kong.
-He is also active elsewhere in Asia.
+He is American by birth.
+He was partly educated in the UK, runs a software business in Bulgaria and a start-up accelerator in Hong Kong.
+Forte is also active elsewhere in Asia.

 He says Asian start-up culture is different from the US.
 Whereas American’s focus on web services, the main interest in Hong Kong is on mobile apps – the territory is the world’s most saturated mobile market.
 On the other hand Taiwanese start-ups tend to focus more on hardware.